 5. Check the Trail Status

-More tips for beginning skiers include always checking the daily trail status.
+More tips for beginner skiers include always checking the daily trail status.
 It’s important for all levels of skiers to check the conditions before you set out.

 These can alert you of any last minute closings or weather issues.
 You can also see how much snow is on the mountain and check the current forecast.

-You also want to check the difficulty levels for the mountain’s different trails.
-These often go from green to black, with green being the easiest.
+Be sure to check the difficulty levels for the mountain’s different trails.
+These often go from green to black, with green being the easiest, blue for intermediate riders and black for advanced.
 This way you can pick a few trails that are better suited for beginners.

-It’s also smart to familiarize yourself with the trail map.
-As well as the chairlift rotation and it’s operating hours.
+Familiarize yourself with the trail map as well as the chairlift rotation and its operating hours.
 The more research you do, the more prepared you’ll feel for your first downhill adventure.

 6. Be Smart About Safety